JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	title="test2"
 	url="https://upload.wikimedia.org/wikipedia/commons/7/75/AMH-7014-KB_Peeling_cinnamon_on_Ceylon.jpg">

-The tight restrictions of the Dutch on cinnamon production and export
+The factight restrictions of the Dutch on cinnamon production and export made it the only real monopoly on Sri Lanka in the early modern period.
+Smuggling was severely punished.

 Biblical connotations
 	Duke (J.A.)
 2008